aws/sagemaker-python-sdk/doc/using_tf.rst

 If there are other packages you want to use with your script, you can use a ``requirements.txt`` to install other dependencies at runtime.

-Support for installing packages using ``requirements.txt`` varies with Tensorflow versions:
+For training, support for installing packages using ``requirements.txt`` varies by Tensorflow version as follows:

 - For TensorFlow 1.11 or newer using Script Mode without Horovod, Tensorflow 1.15.2 with Python 3.7 or newer, and Tensorflow 2.2 or newer:
     - Include a ``requirements.txt`` file in the same directory as your training script.